Serious Sam 3: BFE

-Serious Sam 3: BFE is a first-person shooter video game developed by Croatia-based indie development studio Croteam and published by Devolver Digital.
-It is part of the Serious Sam series and the prequel to the 2001 video game, Serious Sam.
-The game takes place in 22nd-century Egypt, during Mental's invasion on Earth, as implied in The First Encounter.
-The game features a 16-player online, as well as 4-player splitscreen co-op campaign mode.
+Serious Sam 3: BFE is a 2011 first-person shooter video game developed by Croatia-based indie development studio Croteam and published by Devolver Digital.
+It is part of the Serious Sam series and the prequel to the 2001 video game, Serious Sam: The First Encounter.
+The game takes place in 22nd-century Egypt, during Mental's invasion of Earth, as implied in The First Encounter.
+The game features a 16-player online, as well as a 4-player splitscreen co-op campaign mode.

 The game was first released for Microsoft Windows on 22 November 2011.
 The OS X support for the game followed shortly after and was released on 23 April 2012.
 The Linux version of the game started being worked on after a high number of requests, where the first Linux-related update was the porting of the game's dedicated server.
-The game itself, however, was released one day after Valve opened the beta branch for "Steam for Linux", namely 20 December 2012.
+The game itself, however, was released one day after Valve opened the beta branch for "Steam for Linux", namely on 20 December 2012.